canonical/tegra-snap-samples/nvpmodel/README.md

 $ sudo snap run nvpmodel.nvpmodel -m 0
 ```

-The following command can be used to retrieve the power management mode that is currently set on a  `Jetson Orin Nano 8GB` device.
+The following command can be used to retrieve the power management mode that is currently a device.

 ```
 $ sudo snap run nvpmodel.nvpmodel --query